Particular/NServiceBus.Bootstrap.WindowsService/README.md

 ### Profiles and Roles

 NServiceBus has the concept of `Roles` and `Profiles`.
 For a good outline on these see [David Boike's](http://www.make-awesome.com/) post [All About NServiceBus Host Profiles and Roles](http://www.make-awesome.com/2013/02/all-about-nservicebus-host-profiles-and-roles/).
 I have found that the level of abstraction that comes from `Roles` and `Profiles` is too high.
 Initially they simplify the solution but when you start to get into more complex cases they are hard to combine, reuse and debug.
-IMHO it is more better to understand what you want to configure and perform those actions explicitly.
+IMHO it is better to understand what you want to configure and perform those actions explicitly.
 For example if you want the behavior or `AsA_Client` then include this in you configuration code.

     Configure.Transactions.Disable();
     Configure.Features.Disable<Features.SecondLevelRetries>();